For Brazilian tax legislation purposes, the following items can be deducted from an employee's annual taxable income:

 - Certain qualified contributions/investments to cultural, audio-visual, and sports projects.
 Note, however, that the above deductions are limited to 6% of the tax due.

-In lieu of the above itemised deductions, taxpayers may take the benefit of a standard annual deduction (20% of gross taxable income, limited to a certain specific amount established each year by the tax authorities).
+In lieu of the above itemised deductions, taxpayers may take the benefit of a standard annual deduction (20% of gross taxable income, limited to a certain specific amount established each year by the tax authorities: BRL 16,754.34 since 2015, with no changes up to 2020).
 The option for a standard deduction is not allowed on exit returns or for those individuals who will offset losses from farming activities in the annual income tax return.

 Note that all deductions must be claimed in the year they are incurred.
 They cannot be carried back and/or forward.